Ask Amazon to Come Clean on Climate Change!

 Make no mistake, however: The company wields influence and decision-making power in its contracts with these carriers.
 It’s telling—and disconcerting—that Amazon has not used this leverage to advance a domestic diesel-to-electric vehicle transition, or a significant shift to renewables.

-True, Amazon has made some noise about building out its own logistics operations, but the plans aren’t climate-friendly.
+True, Amazon has made some noise about building its own logistics operations, but the plans aren’t climate-friendly.
 Across Europe, the company is contracting to launch a fleet of 130 low-pollution, electric and natural gas vans and cars.
-The inclusion of natural gas here is disconcerting: a study by the Environmental Defense Fund concluded that a diesel-to-natural-gas transition would result in roughly 300 years of climate damage before any benefits would kick in.
-Shouldn’t a forward-thinking company leapfrog this dangerous fuel and invest directly in renewables?
-Amazon’s recent announcement regarding the launch of a domestic fleet is similarly discouraging: thus far, there’s been no mention of zero-emission vehicles in the U.S.
+The inclusion of natural gas here is disconcerting: A study by the Environmental Defense Fund concluded that a diesel-to-natural-gas transition would result in roughly 300 years of climate damage before any benefits would kick in.
+Shouldn’t a forward-thinking company leapfrog dangerous natural gas and invest directly in renewables?
+Amazon’s recent announcement regarding the launch of a domestic fleet is similarly discouraging: Thus far, there’s been no mention of zero-emission vehicles in the U.S.

 Compared to many of its corporate peers, Amazon is woefully behind.
 Google, which already achieved its goal of 100% renewable energy for all of its operations and data centers, successfully pressured energy providers in North Carolina to switch to renewable sources.
-Walmart has already placed pre-orders for Tesla’s new EV semi-trucks, showing that it is ready to take initiative to move beyond diesel.
+Walmart has already placed pre-orders for Tesla’s new EV semi-trucks, and UPS is already converting half its NYC fleet to electric vehicles, showing that they are taking initiative to move beyond diesel.

 Prime Customers Wanted Electric Vehicle Delivery Yesterday

 We don’t have the luxury of waiting for public policymakers to rein in Amazon’s climate impact; the threat to people and ecosystems is too overwhelming, and too immediate.
 Nor should Jeff Bezos wait for all of Amazon’s third-party contractors, carriers, and energy providers to make the transition to clean energy of their own accord.